 The Media Header is a small rewritable volume recorded with Media Header frames at the beginning of the Directory Track.
 The Media Header frames shall be written according to the rules of Section 9.4.
-In order to facilitate improved error recovery, several identical Media Header frames should be recorded.
-Each Media Header frame, after the first, shall be preceded by an Elongated Preamble.
+In order to facilitate improved error recovery, several identical copies of the Media Header frame should be recorded.
+Each copy of the Media Header frame shall be preceded by an Elongated Preamble.
 In order to meet the minimum requirements of this standard, at least one complete copy of the Media Header frame must be recorded in the allocated space.
-Drives that do not use Read While Write shall record a minimum of 2 complete Media Header frames.
+Drives that do not use Read While Write shall record a minimum of 2 complete copies of the Media Header frame.